What does the future hold for lab fumigation?

 Formaldehyde has many advantages, it is highly mobile and penetrative, reaching all areas of safety cabinets and laboratories and has a wide spectrum of biocidal activity.
+It kills nasties in its path, making it hard to move away from even though it has some issues.

-Problems associated with it arise from:
+Problems associated with Formaldehyde arise from:

 - excessive Formalin leading to deposition of paraformaldehyde

-- leakage from the cabinet or room
+- leakage from the safety cabinet or room being fumigated

-- re-entrainment from poor discharge arrangements
+- re-entrainment (when exhausted vapours are pulled back into the original source environment) from poor discharge arrangements

 - having to maintain critical environmental conditions

-- it being a carcinogen
+- it being a carcinogen!

 Crowthorne Group’s policy is to avoid discharging formaldehyde after fumigation to remove the risk of re-entrainment or exposure of personnel in plant rooms.
 Chemical neutralisation also allows fumigation of recirculating cabinets and other laboratory equipment.